My Account

 Key takeaways

-• A CV headline is one short sentence at the top of your CV that proves why you’re the perfect candidate.
+• A CV headline is a concise sentence at the top of your application that highlights why you're the ideal candidate.

-• Its main goal is to catch the hiring managers' attention and make them want to read your CV.
+• Its primary purpose is to grab the hiring manager’s attention and encourage them to read more.

-• You should always tailor your CV headline to a specific job offer.
+• Always tailor your CV headline to the specific job you're applying for to make the best impression.

-Thanks for reading and bearing with all these James Bond references!
-If you have any thoughts or comments, feel free to share them in the section below!
+Thanks for reading!
+If you have any feedback or thoughts, feel free to share them in the comments below.

 About Zety’s Editorial Process